The short of it

 This site was born from an in-joke I have at work - we have codenames for our boilerplate themes/tools and I thought unicorn tears seemed appropriate, because I find I am often learning professional web development skills at an exponential pace and realising there are better ways of doing things than what I was previously doing.

-When I say designer stuck in web development hell I of course, say that with the utmost love and respect for the craft.
-Despite my varied critiques of the industry and its nuances, the art of solving each little problem to solve the bigger problem of creating a gloriously interactive and tangible website simply makes me excited.
+When I say designer stuck in web development hell I of course say that with the utmost love and respect for the craft.
+The art of solving each little problem to solve the bigger problem of creating a gloriously interactive and tangible website is what gets me excited about working with pixels.
 Digital design and development is my happy place.

-Being a self taught developer is often challenging, surprising, and satisfying, but mostly for me, incites a need to solve a particular problem, in a particular way.
+Being a self taught developer is often challenging, surprising, and satisfying.
 Understanding how to solve a problem often feels like one step closer to unlocking the secrets of the universe, and achieving something you didn’t think was possible before is an indescribably powerful feeling.

 I’ve worn a lot of hats over the years, which has exposed me to different ways of thinking and informed me on how to solve problems in different ways.
 I discovered a love for simple, elegant, and readable code, and the ever-changing pursuit of the perfect workflow.